byeoon/Proper-Windows-Reinstall/README.md

 Make sure to turn off all of the boxes for Microsoft to collect your data, or make them as optional and minimal as possible.
 Don't worry though, as once we reach the desktop we can completely get rid of telemetry.
 Once all of that is done, you should finally see your desktop!

 ## Post-OOBE
 There are a few tools and commands that you should run and install first.
 This part is where everyone might forget to do or get stuck on.
 The first thing that I made sure to download was [O&O ShutUp 10++](https://www.oo-software.com/en/shutup10), [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater)/[Windows11Debloater](https://github.com/Raphire/Win11Debloat), [Remove MS Edge](https://github.com/ShadowWhisperer/Remove-MS-Edge), [Microsoft Activation Scripts](https://massgrave.dev/) (optional), and [Chris Titus Winutils](https://github.com/ChrisTitusTech/winutil).
 All of these play a crucial role in fine tuning your new Windows experience.
 If you want to tweak these yourself, skip to the next category.
-If you want a step-by-step configuration for each of these, keep reading.
+If you want to use my optimized configuration, the designated files will be put in the repository.

+(TODO: Add O&OSU10 config in the repo)